nuciferus/nuciferus/README.md

 - 👋 Hi, I’m @nuciferus
 - 👀 I’m interested in all things Javascript
-- 🌱 I’m currently learning ReactJS with GraphQL
+- 🌱 I’m proficient ReactJS, Angular, NodeJS and GraphQL

 <!---
 nuciferus/nuciferus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.